techidaily/site-fox-direct/source/_posts/innovative-text-treatments-elevating-ae-titles.md

 ![add keyframes in after effects](https://images.wondershare.com/filmora/article-images/2022/09/add-keyframes-in-after-effects.jpg)

-Apart from the animate option and its parameters, there are several parameters such as transform that you can adjust to edit the text effect as per your preference.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Dn-24B6AURY?si=ErES2KWVnintY6h9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Apart from the animate option and its parameters, there are several parameters such as transform that you can adjust to edit the text effect as per your preference.

 ## Part 3\.
 AE Alternative to Edit Text Effects in Video